Travel

 • Students must PRINT the IDS-2019, SIGN it in blue ink, and PRESENT the paper DS-2019 at the U.S. port of entry.

-Important: Failure to obtain a Travel Signature before traveling outside the United States may result in denial of re-entry at a U.S. port of entry.
+Important: Failure to obtain a travel signature before traveling outside the United States may result in denial of re-entry at a U.S. port of entry.

 Passport

-Students' passport must be valid for at least six months into the future at the time they return to the United States However, some countries have an agreement with the United States that allows them to enter on a current passport up to the actual date of expiration.
+Students' passports must be valid for at least six months into the future at the time they return to the United States However, some countries have an agreement with the United States that allows them to enter on a current passport up to the actual date of expiration.

 J-1 Visa

-If students' J-1 visa will expire on or before the date they return to the United States, they must prepare to apply for a new J-1 visa in their home country.
+If students' J-1 visas will expire on or before the date they return to the United States, they must prepare to apply for a new J-1 visa in their home country.
 Students are not eligible to apply for J-1 visas (or any extension/renewals) while physically in the U.S.

-Automatic Visa Revalidation: Students are often able to revalidate an expired J-1 visa automatically when returning from a visit of fewer than thirty days to Mexico, Canada, or one of the islands adjacent to the United States (excluding Cuba), provided they have a valid DS-2019 (with valid Travel Signature) and passport.
+Automatic Visa Revalidation: Students are often able to revalidate an expired J-1 visa automatically when returning from a visit of fewer than thirty days to Mexico, Canada, or one of the islands adjacent to the United States (excluding Cuba), provided they have a valid DS-2019 (with valid travel signature) and passport.
 This process is known as automatic visa revalidation.
 Please note that students who have a terminated SEVIS record indicating that they are out of status or have been outside the United States for more than 30 days will not be able to automatically re-validate their J-1 visa.
 For additional information, see automatic visa revalidation on the U.S. Department of State website.

 DS-2019